kemokemo/gckdir/README.md

 ## Description

-You can generate a hash list of specified directory in the json format.
+This tool can generate a hash list of specified directory in the json format.
-With the hash list, you can compare the target directory's structure and each hash value of files.
+With the hash list, you can verify the target directory's structure and each hash value of files.

 ## Usage